What is tantalum?

-Tantalum (Ta) is a chemical element or rare, hard, blue-gray, lustrous transition metal of Group 5 (VB) of the periodic table used for manufacturing capacitors and filament in lamps.
+Tantalum is a chemical element or rare, hard, blue-gray, lustrous transition metal of Group 5 (VB) of the periodic table with the symbol Ta and atomic number 73.
+It is used for manufacturing capacitors and filaments in lamps.
 It has high density, extremely high melting point, and excellent corrosion resistance properties.

 |Melting point||3290 K (3017 °C, 5463 °F)|

 |Oxidation number or state||+5|

 |Electronegativity||1.50 (Pauling scale)|

 |Electron affinity||31.068 kJ mol−1|